 According to Jana Tulloch, an HR professional for the software company DevelopIntelligence, applicants should never “ask anything basic about the company or the position they are applying for; candidates should not be saying anything that indicates they have not done their research.”

 In other words, don’t you dare ask questions that can be answered with a simple Google search.
 It’s lazy, and shows a lack of work ethic.
-For more great tips, check out this primer on How to Fireproof Your Career.
+And for more great tips, don’t miss the 25 Ways to Make a Good First Impression Every Time.

 “I prefer to work alone.”

 There’s nothing wrong with being introverted… unless it negatively affects job performance.
 Jake Tully, the Head of Creative for truckdrivingjobs.com notes: “While some positions and occupations may require an individual to be more isolated than others, an initial admittance of wishing to be left alone often seems problematic and it may manifest itself in ways that impact the entire workplace rather than simply the habits of one employee.”

 Even if you’re applying for a position that involves mostly solitary work, there will always be times when you need to communicate with others.
 If your interview indicates an inability to do so, you may be out of a job.